-Purpose for this blog is to share Annia’s lifestyle with gymnastics tips, health, fitness, trendy fashion style and wellness advices.
-Hoping to connect with her audiences and fans on a more personal level.
+Hi Guys!.
+The purpose for this blog is to share my lifestyle, gymnastics tips, health, fitness, trendy fashion style and wellness advices.
+Hoping to connect with my audiences and fans on a more personal level.

 Annia Hatch began gymnastics in her native Cuba at the age of four.
 She won her first Cuban National Championships at the age of ten; over the course of her career she would win the title a total of seven times.

 Competing for Cuba, Annia Hatch made her debut at the World Gymnastics Championships in 1993.
 She placed tenth in the all-around.
 In 1995 she picked up three medals at the Pan Am Games, placing fourth in the all-around, second on the balance beam, and third on the vault and uneven bars.
 The following year, in 1996, she became the first Cuban gymnast ever to win a medal at the World Championships with a bronze on the vault.